danielhowlett/iso---luxury-real-estate-website---iso---luxury-real-estate-website/replit.md

 - Kept: address, phone, email, and business hours in a clean, single-column layout

 **Logo Visibility Improvements:**
-- Increased logo size in hero header from h-12 to h-16 (mobile) and h-16 to h-24 (desktop)
+- Tripled logo size in hero header to h-48 (mobile) and h-72 (desktop)
-- Increased logo size in footer from h-12 to h-16 for better brand visibility
+- Tripled logo size in footer to h-48
-- Logo is now much more prominent and easier to see throughout the site
+- Logo is now very prominent and highly visible throughout the entire site

 ### October 27, 2025 - Content Cleanup & Professional Polish
 **Removed Irrelevant Content:**